rezasec/Cybrary-labs/it-cybersecurity-foundations/linux-file-system-basics/README.md

 #  Lab Notes

-Completed a hands on guided lab focused on understanding the Linux file system structure, storage management, and log monitoring.
-This session helped clarify how Linux organizes files, devices, and critical system paths.
+In this lab I focused on understanding the Linux file system structure, storage management, and log monitoring.

 ---
 ### Key Takeaways